PhABC/antiScamBot_slack/README.md

 $flag help       : Will list flag commands
 ```

-For now, you need to ban manually the members mentioned in **#scam-alert** as soon as possible, so please put slack on your phone with notifications.
+For now, you need to ban manually the members mentioned in **#-scam-alert-** as soon as possible, so please put slack on your phone with notifications.
 For some weird reasons, I never found how to ban members via a cellphone.

 ## Moderators
 Admins can add moderators to their slack channel.
 The only thing moderators can do for now is use the flag commands.
-However, whereas the bot automatically post in **scam-alert** when a member is flagged by an Admin, a consensus of moderators is required for the bot to report the scammer.
+However, whereas the bot automatically post in **-scam-alert-** when a member is flagged by an Admin, a consensus of moderators is required for the bot to report the scammer.
 This is to avoid moderators from being malicious, which might happen if a member gain the trust of admins and they make them a moderator.

 **IT IS CRITICAL** that moderators are not publicly announced.
 Scammers send private messages to members and exclude admins from their spam attack.
 If the scammers know who the moderators are, then they could easily exclude them from their script so that they are not contacted during their phising attack.
 You should therefore **ALWAYS** use the bot commands in a private channel or by directly messaging the **antiscam** bot.
 Moderators should also never use the flag commands in public channels, as scammers could automatically detect this and blacklist the moderators.